Graph API

 ]

-Obtaining PNG or PDF output is a 3-step process.
+Obtaining PNG, PDF or CSV output is a 3-step process.
 Upon requesting an image, the system will launch a background process to generate the data, and returns two URLs: one to check on the status of the file generation, and another to retrieve the generated file.

 The request parameters are almost identical to the parameters that would be sent to export the datapoints, but also includes the desired image format "image_format".
-Valid image format values are "png_2k", "png_4k", "pdf".
+Valid image format values are "png_2k", "png_4k", "pdf", and "csv".

 Endpoint: /admin/graphs/generate_graph_file.[json|xml]